thingwave/client-skeleton-java-spring/README.md

 ### Project structure

 This is a multi module maven project relying on the [parent `pom.xml`](https://github.com/arrowhead-f/client-skeleton-java-spring/blob/master/pom.xml) which lists all the modules and common dependencies.
+Skeletons are built on the [`Arrowhead Client Library`](https://github.com/arrowhead-f/client-library-java-spring) which is also imported to this project as a maven dependency.
+The client library provides the `ArrowheadService.class` which is a singleton spring managed bean and designed with the purpose of interacting with Arrowhead Framework.
+Use its methods by [autowiring](https://www.baeldung.com/spring-autowire) into your custom classes.

+##### Modules:

 * **client-skeleton-consumer**: client skeleton module with the purpose of initiating an orchestration request and consume the service from the chosen provider.
 This consumer project also contains a simple example about how to orchestrate and consume the service afterward.